 With just over 2,000 people on a half square acre of land, Rankin is tiny.
 Yet despite its size, the borough’s reputation extends throughout the region.
 This is due in part to the good work of the Rankin Christian Center.

-Founded in 1904 by the American Baptist Home Missionary Society, the Center was designed to serve as a one-stop shop for all the borough’s civic, social, medical, and spiritual needs.
-Originally the building included an auditorium, a gymnasium, and space for various social services including classrooms and physicians offices.
-Reverend Paul Sandusky, the Center’s current Executive Director, explains that initially the Center’s focus was on serving the waves of eastern European immigrants who were settling in the area.
-“After a day working in the mills or mines, they would come to this building to take a shower and attend English language classes,” he says.
-As the community evolved, the Center evolved in tandem, developing and implementing programs to address the changing needs.
+Founded in 1904 by the American Baptist Home Missionary Society, the Center was designed to serve as the heart of the borough’s civic, social, medical and spiritual needs.
+Originally the building included an auditorium, a gymnasium, and a space for various social services including classrooms and physician offices.
+In the beginning the emphasis was on eastern European immigrants who were settling in the area and would frequent the Center to take a shower and attend English language classes.
+As the community evolved the Center grew as well in implementing programs to address the changing needs of the Mon Valley.

 Over the years the Rankin Christian Center has continued to grow as a vibrant community and human services organization.
 We provide a multitude of support services through the following programs.